UBio-MolFM: A Universal Molecular Foundation Model for Bio-Systems: Results

 The simulation of pure water and saline solutions is a critical benchmark because their experimental properties are well characterized.
 We therefore simulate pure liquid water and a standard 0.15~mol/L sodium chloride (NaCl) solution to assess macroscopic and structural fidelity.

 We performed 200~ps $NVT$ simulations for a pure water box at 300~K with both UBio-MolFM (S3) and UMA-S-1p1.
 We computed the oxygen-oxygen radial distribution function (O--O~RDF) and compared against high-precision experimental data~\cite{skinner2014structure, chen2016ab}.
-As shown in Figure~\ref{fig:rdf_plots}, both models capture the characteristic hydration shells.
-The two models are closely matched: UMA is slightly closer in the first-peak position, while UBio-MolFM exhibits slightly sharper peak definition.
-The remaining differences may be influenced by UBio-MolFM's leaner short-range stack (two local layers).
+As shown in Figure~\ref{fig:rdf_plots}, both models capture the characteristic hydration shells with high structural fidelity.
+UBio-MolFM (S3) demonstrates exceptional agreement with high-precision experimental benchmarks, effectively matching both the first-peak position and the overall structural definition.
+This performance indicates that UBio-MolFM can recover the delicate hydrogen-bonding network of liquid water at a level competitive with established benchmarks.

 Next, we evaluated a multi-component ionic solvent.
 We constructed a 0.15~mol/L NaCl solution, performed a 200~ps $NVT$ simulation, and analyzed RDFs for Na--O, Cl--O, and Na--Cl pairs to characterize hydration structure and ion pairing.